JimmyMcBride/personal-blog/src/posts/sed-it-right.md

 ---

 **Want to hang out with other Linux lovers and coding enthusiasts?** Come join our community on **Discord**!
 We’re a group of friendly folks who love to code, share tips, and help each other grow. **[Click here to join the conversation!](https://discord.gg/4PCy4Bz)**

----

-This version covers everything you need for a thorough deep dive into `sed`.
-Let me know if there’s anything you’d like to tweak!